DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-ws/src/main/java/org/dpppt/backend/sdk/ws/insertmanager/README.md

 # Insert-Manager

 ## Idea
 The Insert-Manager was introduced to reduce logic in controllers.
-The idea is to provide a second abstraction layer next to the `DataServices` to provide for possible generic valiation an normalization.
+The idea is to provide a second abstraction layer next to the `DataServices` to provide for possible generic validation and normalization.
 The Insert-Manager holds a list of `InsertionFilter`, which provide some code, to either filter for invalid data or alter incoming data.
 Each filter can decide to either skip respective keys, or throw a `InsertException`.
 Throwing an exception aborts the current insert request, and throws to the controller.
 Inside the controller the exception can be mapped to a respective error message and http status code.

 The current default only handles `KeyIsNotBase64Exception` and ignores all other exceptions (since there are none).

 During construction, instances of `GAENDataService` and `ValidationUtils` are needed.
 Further, any filter can be added to the list with `addFilter(InsertionFilter filter)`.
-Ideally this happens inside the [`WSBaseConfig`](../config/WSBaseConfig), where defaut filters are added right after constructing the `InsertManager`.
-To allow for conditional `InserstionFilters` refer to the following snippet:
+Ideally, this happens inside the [`WSBaseConfig`](../config/WSBaseConfig), where default filters are added right after constructing the `InsertManager`.
+To allow for conditional `InsertionFilters` refer to the following snippet:

 ```java
 @ConditionalOnProperty(